bpbradley/ansible-role-komodo/examples/komodo_automation/README.md

 ### Further Host-Specific Configurations

-Update all host-specific settings for each server, including:
+Update all host-specific settings for each server just as you would typically do in Ansible, including:
 - Correct `ansible_host` and SSH credentials
 - `komodo_allowed_ips` configuration
 - Additional passkeys as needed